On Shalika models and p-adic L-Functions: Introduction

-We are going to evaluate the Euler factors $E(\Theta^{\ur},\chi,s)$ of Proposition \ref{integrals}.
+\end{subsection} \begin{subsection}{Computation of modified Euler factors} We are going to evaluate the Euler factors $E(\Theta^{\ur},\chi,s)$ of Proposition \ref{integrals}.
 Using the Iwasawa decomposition we can reduce the integral over $G_n$ to sums of integrals over explicit compact open subsets of $G_n$.
 Most of these integrals vanish by orthogonality of characters applied either to the fixed additive character $\psi$ or the multiplicative character $\chi$.

 A fair amount of the computations work in a more general setup: We fix an irreducible representation $V\in \mathfrak{C}_\C(G_{2n})$, which admits a Shalika functional $\lambda$ and a stabilization $\Theta=(\pi,\rho,\vartheta)$.
 Let $I_{n}^{(r)}\subset K_n$ denote the Iwahori subgroup of Level $\mathfrak{p}^{r}$, i.e.~the set of all matrices in $K_n$, which are upper triangular modulo $\mathfrak{p}^{r}$ and write $\widetilde{I}_{n}^{(m)}\subset I_{n}^{(m)}$ for the subgroup of matrices which are unipotent upper triangular modulo $\p^{m}$.
 We assume that $\rho$ is stabilized by the group $\left\{1_n\right\}\times I_n^{(1)}$.
 In particular, $\alpha_{\Theta}$ is independent of the choice of a local uniformizer.
 We are going to use the following two properties: \begin{enumerate}[(I)] \item $K_{n}^{(m)}\subset I_{n}^{(1)}$ for all $m\geq 1$ and \item $\det\colon I_{n}^{(1)}\to U$ is surjective. \end{enumerate}